canonical/charmed-etcd-operator/docs/how-to/migrate-to-charmed-etcd.md

 juju integrate charmed-etcd <your-charm>
 ```

-The interface requires you to provide a key prefix (the key space in the etcd database you will need access to) and a
+The interface requires you to provide a key prefix (the key space in the etcd database you request access to) and a
 client certificate (for mTLS authentication).
 Please refer to [charm-relation-interfaces/etcd_client](https://github.com/canonical/charm-relation-interfaces/tree/main/interfaces/etcd_client/v0)
 for detailed information.